 Terms, definitions and abbreviated terms

-The SRF shall include any additional terms, definition or abbreviated terms used.
+The SRF shall include any additional terms, definition or abbreviated terms used not already defined in any applicable or reference documentation.

 Presentation of the software intended to be reused

 The SRF shall describe the technical and management information available on the software intended for reuse.